liborty/rstats/README.md

 ## Trait MutVecg

 A select few of the `Stats` and `Vecg` methods (e.g. mutable vector addition, subtraction and multiplication) are reimplemented under this trait, so that they can mutate `self` in-place.
 This is more efficient and convenient in some circumstances, such as in vector iterative methods.

+However, these methods do not fit in with the functional programming style, as they do not explicitly return anything (their calls are statements with side effects, rather than expressions).

 ## Trait Vecu8